Republican President Donald Trump

 (R-Iowa), the chairman of the Senate Committee on the

-Judiciary, said in a statement.
+.
 "The President has made his selection and that’s what we’ll do.”

 Gorusch was confirmed to the 10th Circuit in 2006 by a voice vote, drawing no objections from Democrats.
 But the process will be different this time, given the high political stakes.